great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 <br/>

 :::tip[GX tips for missingness Expectations]
 - Use the `mostly` argument in `ExpectColumnValuesToBeNull` and `ExpectColumnValuesToNotBeNull` to set different tolerance levels for null and non-null values.
 This allows you to tailor your data quality checks to different columns.
-For example, you might allow more null values in a 'customer_feedback' column than in an 'errors' column.
+For example, you might allow more null values in a `customer_feedback` column than in an `errors` column.
 Adjust these levels based on your data patterns and business needs to create more flexible and appropriate checks.
 - Use these Expectations to track data as it progresses through your pipeline.
 Apply `ExpectColumnValuesToBeNull` to fields expected to be empty in early stages, and `ExpectColumnValuesToNotBeNull` to those same fields in later stages.
 :::